williamberman/dynamic-optimizer/README.md

   argument : any?
 ```

-View the body of the optimization that was discovered for the given
+View the body of the optimization that was discovered for `argument`s.
-arguments.
-Arguments should be in the same order as displayed by
+`argument`s should be in the same order as displayed by `available`.
-`available`.

 ```racket
 (enable argument ...) -> void?
   argument : any?
 ```

-Enable the optimization that was discovered for the given arguments.
+Enable the optimization that was discovered for `argument`s.
 The
-optimization may be later disabled.
-Arguments should be in the same
+optimization may be later disabled. `argument`s should be in the same
 order as displayed by `available`.

 ```racket